divyanshuanand02/my-noodling-space/README.md

 ## Challenges we ran into
 We initially wished to learn about firebase and APIs , however since it is our first hackathon, we found it really difficult to implement.
 Nevertheless we are proud of what we have been able to build.
 ## Accomplishments that we're proud of
 During this hackathon, we explored many technologies with which we were previously unfamiliar.
 None of us had used Unity or Blender earlier.
-However, we persevered relentlessly and ended up implementing the tools in our project!
+However, we persevered relentlessly and ended up implementing the tools in our project!!

 ## What's next for SheCan
 We aim at implementing features such as points earned according to the time spent and add further features similarly.